How To Color A Cell In Google Sheets Based On Value

 • Set different colors for different criteria.

-Step 4: Apply the Rules (See Also: How Many Rows Of Data Can Google Sheets Handle)
+Step 4: Apply the Rules (See Also: How To Add A Whole Column In Google Sheets)

 Click on the “Format” button to apply the conditional formatting rules to the selected cells.
 You can also choose to apply the rules to an entire column or row.